coliff/prevent-pii-tracking-in-google-analytics/README.md

 Google provide some helpful [Best Practises information](https://support.google.com/adsense/answer/6156630?hl=en), but their suggestions often rely on rewriting your web application so that PPI aren't displayed in the URL.

-This work-around script works by only including Google Analytics tracking snippet if the URL **does not** include `email=`, `username=` or `password=` strings.
+This work-around script works by only including Google Analytics tracking snippet if the URL **does not** include `email`, `username` or `password` strings.
 The exact strings could easily be modified to suit your needs.

 ``` html
 <script>